abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-dependent co-arising that’s derived from an explanation of the interdependence in the world, with the people in it being interconnected in a vast web of cause-and-effect relationships and experience—“It’s all connected” as people like to say.
+dependent co-arising that’s derived from an explanation of the interdependence in the world, with the people in it being interconnected in a vast web of cause-and-effect relationships and experience—“It’s all connected,” as people like to say.
 There’s a belief that there’s no type of action or activity in the world that doesn’t have some sort of effect on the whole of existence, all action and interaction.
 This isn’t a very accurate representation of what the Buddha’s teaching on dependent origination is all about.
 It’s actually pretty far from what the Buddha taught.
-Dependent origination is a teaching about how ignorance conditions the arising of suffering and all the various factors involved as well as the cessation of that entire process.
+Dependent origination is a teaching about how ignorance conditions the arising of suffering and all the various factors involved, as well as the cessation of that entire process.

-Nevertheless, the idea of interdependence is something that can be helpful to contemplate because even though it may not be valid in terms of dependent origination, it has a truth to it.
+Nevertheless, the idea of interdependence is something that can be helpful to contemplate, because even though it may not be valid in terms of dependent origination, it has a truth to it.
 We’re very much affected by each other, dependent on each other, and influence each other, and we’re inexplicably woven together through the various forces of kamma